MrDave1999/dotenv.core/docs/articles/dependency_injection.md

 ## Introduction

+Dependency injection is an object-oriented design pattern, in which objects are supplied to a class instead of the class itself creating those objects.
+The containing class is the one that supplies the object to our class.

 In some cases, classes should not directly create an instance of the `EnvReader` class, because if you change the implementation, you will have to make changes in the classes that depend on `EnvReader`.

 **For example:**